Frequently Asked Questions From New Subscribers

 Cancelling puts your account into a non-renewing state.
 So rather than stopping exercises immediately, cancelling will stop them at the end of your current billing term.

-When you cancel, you'll continue to have access to all the exercises you were assigned while subscribed.
+When you cancel, you'll continue to have access to all the exercises you claimed while subscribed.
 You'll still be able to submit solutions for the exercises through the app and you'll still have access to both the problem statements and the solution walk-throughs.
 If you ever re-subscribe, you'll start up from where you left off.

 What if I can't afford a Python Morsels subscription?

 If you make an SF bay area tech salary, $20/month likely isn't much at all.
 On the other hand, if you make a fraction of the salary made by many bay area tech folks, $20/month might be a considerable sum of money.

 If you can't afford a Python Morsels subscription, I may have a discount that's suitable for you.
 I offer discounts to based on income level.
 See the discounts page for more details.

 Can I get access to your entire collection of exercises at once?